Hashmap

 - Create two hashmaps (dictionaries) to map characters from

-. - Iterate through the characters of both strings simultaneously:
+stotand fromttos. - Iterate through the characters of both strings simultaneously:

 - For each character pair

-:- Check if
+(c1, c2)fromsandt:- Check if

-. - Otherwise, update the mappings for
+False. - Otherwise, update the mappings for

 - Check if